Unlock your next adventure: The Best Things To Do In The Florida Keys

 Snorkeling and scuba diving are the most popular water sports in the Keys, with the region’s coral reefs creating a calm and colorful underwater playground.
 Almost 400 miles of barrier reef provide a home to a diverse ecology, and you can spot parrotfish, barracuda and stingray, among hundreds of other species.

 The state parks offer the best diving spots, as well as Sand Key Lighthouse and Cottrell Key.
 Kayaking through the mangrove forests at spots such as Key Largo's Dusenbury Creek lets you glide past otters, manatees and even alligators.
+A glass-bottom boat ride will let you peek under the waves while staying dry.
 Most of the more developed towns will let you rent Jet Skis or offer parasailing or kiteboarding, and if you’re a sailor, then there’s nothing like chartering a boat and cruising around the islands.

 Key West’s dynamic Cuban community brings with it some of the best food you’ll experience outside of Havana.
 Head for local institutions such as El Siboney Restaurant and El Meson de Pepe for decades-old, authentic menus.
 You’ll be in heaven if you’re a fan of fresh seafood, and there are must-try spots all across the Keys.